If you thought Australian Survivor looked tough, military-style reality show SAS: Australia will be a shock to the system.

 This includes a helmet, chest harness, sleeping mat, tarp, towel, water bottle, knife, mess kit, mug, toilet roll, sanitising wipes, sunglasses, head torch, notebook, pencil, toothpaste, toothbrush, belt, armband, whistle, watch, sleeping bag, compass and two sets of kit (clothing).

-One of the recruits, Ali Oetjen, revealed exactly what it was like filming the intense series.
+One of the season one recruits, Ali Oetjen, revealed exactly what it was like filming the intense series.

-"Freezing temperatures ALL the time with no respite, being wet with the chill winds made it so much worse. -5 to 8 degrees!"
+"Freezing temperatures ALL the time with no respite, being wet with the chill winds made it so much worse."

 The recruits are under the eye of the directing staff (DS) led by the formidable Ant Middleton who admits he doesn't feel sorry for any of the recruits.